brandmaker/devportal-website/src/content/guides/auth.md

 Prerequisits
 =============

-In order to authenticate a 3rd party application against your BrandMaker Instance and accessing the APIs of the BrandMaker Modules, you need an OAuth2 access token and a refresh token.
-BrandMaker provides a centralized authentication system for all customers (Centralized Authentication Service - CAS), which implements the standardized [OAuth2 Web Flow](https://oauth.net/2/).
+In order to authenticate a 3rd party application against your Uptempo Instance and accessing the APIs of the Uptempo Modules, you need an OAuth2 access token and a refresh token.
+Uptempo provides a centralized authentication system for all customers (Centralized Authentication Service - CAS), which implements the standardized [OAuth2 Web Flow](https://oauth.net/2/).
 CAS only supports the Grant-Type [Authorization Code](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow).

 ### Required steps
 The following steps need to be done in order to register your app and authenticate and authorize an application user:

-1. Make sure, your BrandMaker Instance is registered as Resource Server on the CAS.
+1. Make sure, your Uptempo Instance is registered as Resource Server on the CAS.
 On questions regarding this, please contact our [Support Team](https://www.brandmaker.com/contact/support-ticket/)
-2. [Register your App](#register-your-app) through the administration in your BrandMaker Instance
+2. [Register your App](#register-your-app) through the administration in your Uptempo Instance
 3. [Initiate the OAuth2](#initiate-the-oauth2) flow to authenticate a user for your application
 4. Store your client ID and Client Secret provided in step 2 in a safe place, we are not able to recover the secret at any later time!
 5. Store the access token and refresh token provided in step 3 along with your app
-6. [Use the tokens](#authenticate-against-the-brandmaker-apis) in order to access any of the BrandMaker APIs
+6. [Use the tokens](#authenticate-against-the-brandmaker-apis) in order to access any of the Uptempo APIs
 7. Check the expiration time of your access token and [retrieve a new one with the refresh token](#request-a-new-access-token-with-the-refresh-token) once it is close to expire

 All necessary end-point URLs for the flow will be provided in step 2 above.
-This information is always available in the administration in your BrandMaker Instance.
+This information is always available in the administration in your Uptempo Instance.

 ## Register your App